marcopennekamp/lore/specification/proposals/envelopes.md

   What if we invoke `foo(X(b))` with `b` being a subtype of `B`?
 If an envelope merely subtypes its value type, multiple dispatch would choose to invoke `foo(A)`.
 So the subtyping relationship would have to be extended to `E < B` iff `E` contains a value that subtypes `B`.
 This would lead to `foo(B)` becoming the call target.

 - Ultimately, we can't solve the problem with subtyping, because at run-time, accessing a value `v` is different than accessing `e.v`.
-We would have to wrap any kind of value access (passing to a dynamic function, member access, printing, equality, etc.) in a function that checks whether the current value is the expected value or still wrapped in an envelope.
+We would have to wrap any kind of value access (passing to an intrinsic function, member access, printing, equality, etc.) in a function that checks whether the current value is the expected value or still wrapped in an envelope.

 Envelope types have two important **advantages:**